podaac/2022-SWOT-Ocean-Cloud-Workshop/logistics/prerequisites.md

 ## Pre-Workshop Homework

 We recommmend watching or walking through the following tutorials ahead of the workshop, to become familiar with topics that we won't have time to take a deep dive into during the workshop, but which are important pieces in accessing (simulated) SWOT data hosted in the NASA Earthdata Cloud.
-You will get the chance to ask any quesitons reagrding the material covered in these pre-workshop tutorials during the workshop.
+You will get the chance to ask any questions regarding the material covered in these pre-workshop tutorials during the workshop.

 1. **Download data from the NASA Earthdata Cloud using the PO.DAAC data-subscriber** (12 minutes)
     - While the workshop will focus on data access _within_ the cloud, data download from the NASA Earthdata Cloud is still possbile.
 [This tutorial](https://drive.google.com/file/d/10zPgAPpc2x2Mz7JJeNDmSwCJUylzqSxv/view?usp=sharing) will walk you through how to download simulated SWOT L2 data from the PO.DAAC archive in Earthdata Cloud (hosted in AWS), using the PO.DAAC [data-subscriber tool](https://github.com/podaac/data-subscriber).